-- Listen actively and emphatically to encourage clients to share their feelings and problems.
+- Listen actively and keenly to encourage clients to share their feelings and problems.

-- Create and deliver training sessions which engage the audience in active learning.
+- Create and deliver training sessions that engage the audience in active learning.

-- Provide difficult news to employees targeted for layoffs.
+- Convey difficult news to employees targeted for layoffs.

 - Mediate conflicts between employees or with clients.